SAP/spartacus-docs/_pages/dev/features/asm.md

 ## Configuring

-No special configuration is required in Spartacus.
+No special configuration is required for this feature.

 ## Extending